rzuckerm/glotter2/CONTRIBUTING.md

 - `python-versions`: A comma-separated list of python versions used in testing.
 - `poetry-version`: The version of `poetry` to use.
+- `oses`: A comma-separated list of OSes to use.

 ### Local Development